 From 2013-2015 CIVIC captured civilian perspectives of threats to their security, including in the report, “Fending for Ourselves: The Civilian Impact of Mali’s Three-Year Conflict,” and advocated for MINUSMA to establish capabilities to mitigate harm to civilians that could result from its presence and operations.
 In 2017, CIVIC’s peacekeeping program re-established a project in Mali to undertake research and advocacy on MINUSMA’s current efforts to protect civilians in the country.

-In 2019, CIVIC’s work in Mali will focus on three issues:
+At present, CIVIC’s work in Mali is focused on three issues:

 - How MINUSMA’s planning and decision-making is linked to threat-based analysis;